goFrendiAsgard/zaruba/docs/concept.md

 * ✔️ `tasks`: Map of task definitions.
 * 🔢 `inputs`: Map of predefined values that can be configured on runtime (interactively or by parameters).
 Inputs can be shared among tasks (i.e: several tasks probably access the same input).
 * 📕 `configs`: Map of config set.
 Each config should have a single value.
 Several tasks probably depend on the same config set.
-* 📚 `lconfigs`: Map of lconfig set.
-Each lconfig might have multiple values.
-Serveral tasks probably depend on the same lconfig set.
 * 🛤️ `envs`: Map of environments.
 Several tasks probably depend on the same env set.

 # 🍲 Includes